 Top 10 Africa vacations

-Begins in Cape Town and ends in Johannesburg with visits to
+Begins and ends in Nairobi with visits to Amboseli National Park, Lake

 7 days with SITA Tours